vrchat-community/osc/docs/Home.md

 # An Important Aside
 Since interacting with VRChat's OSC APIs requires downloading programs from the internet, **exercise caution!** Ensure you are downloading a well-known, trustworthy application.
 Ask others who are using OSC to see what they're using.

-If you have the expertise, consider writing your own implementations for your setup.
+If you have the expertise, consider writing your own implementations for your setup!